JetSetIlly/test7800/README.md

 Running the program from the desktop icon will open a file selection dialog.
 Opening a 7800 ROM will cause the emulation window to open.

+Only one-button and two-button joysticks for the first player are supported for now.
+Also, the keyboard must be used.
+The cursor keys control the stick and the space bar is the fire button.
+The 'B' key acts as the second fire button.

 A command line debugger is available if the program is run from a terminal.
 In this case, the ROM file should be specified as part of the command line (eg. `test7800 centipede.a76`).
 The debugger will start in a halted state.
 To run the emulation from this point, type `RUN` in the terminal.

 Pressing `Ctrl-C` when the emulation is running will cause it to halt and to resume the debugger.